Table of Contents

 • A network diagram illustrating the CDE’s layout

-Network penetration testing helps define the scope of PCI penetration testing by assessing the number of systems and applications in scope, the time required to complete the test, and the depth of documentation needed.
+Network penetration test helps in defining the scope of PCI penetration testing by assessing the number of systems or web application penetration testing for PCI DSS, including applications and APIs, the time required to complete the test, and the depth of documentation needed.

 2. Rules of Engagement

-Once the scope is defined, it’s time to establish clear guidelines for the testing process.
-This information will be documented and included in the final report submitted to your auditor.
+Once the scope is defined, it’s time to establish clear guidelines for the testing process via a project plan or SoW.
+This information will be documented and included in the final penetration testing report submitted to your auditor.
 Key details to cover include:

 • Testing windows: Specify the approved times for the testing to take place.